romainbrette/holypipette/docs/manipulator.rst

 Hardware control
 ----------------
 Manipulators are groups of motorized axes, typically an XY stage or an XYZ unit.
-The basic class is a ``ManipulatorUnit``, which depends on a controller.
+The basic class is a `.ManipulatorUnit`, which depends on a controller.
 The controller is a set of axes that can be moved independently (for example the Luigs and Neumann controller, which controls up to 9 axes).
 Example::